robsiera/Fusion/docs/faq/How does Fusion work.md

   - Fine-grained invalidation
   - Minimal recomputation on changes

-### Client-side components, adding real-time updates to browsers
+### B. Client-side components, adding real-time updates to browsers

 (Blazor only atm.
 Typescript implementation should be feasible)